Suzuki Fronte 800

-The Suzuki Fronte 800 was subcompact car with a two-stroke engine built by the Suzuki Motor Corporation in the latter half of the 1960s.
+The Suzuki Fronte 800 is a subcompact car with a two-stroke engine built by the Suzuki Motor Corporation in the latter half of the 1960s.

 History

 Introduced in August 1965 (and on sale by December), the Fronte 800 was an attempt at competing in a higher market segment than the Suzulight Kei jidosha class offerings.
 The name from its smaller engined brother, the Fronte, was retained to aid the publicity effort.
 A four-door 700 cc prototype was shown at the 1962 Tokyo Motor Show, clothed in a body designed by Pietro Frua, reminiscent of his Maserati Quattroporte I and Glas 1700 saloons.
 This line of development was not followed, with work on the Y4 prototype instead begun in 1962, another prototype appearing at the 1963 Tokyo Motor Show.
 Imminent production was announced, but at the '64 Motor Show another pre-production model was shown, with sales promised for the spring of the following year.
 Actual production, never but in a small scale and largely hand built, began in December 1965.